KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 - This is a repository for 2018 OSS Grand Developers Challenge (2018/09/01 ~ 2018/10/1)

 # Features
-- Fire detection
-- Fire alarm
+- Fire detection & alarm
 - Mobile application for uses

 # System Architecture